rachelannhodson/Loan_Qualifier_App/Module_2_Challenge/loan_qualifier_app/README.md

 # Loan Qualifier Application with CSV File Results

 This is a command-line interface (CLI) application in which end users can input their own personal data in order to be considered for a loan.
 The application will scan the `data_rate_sheet.csv` CSV file in order to determine whether a user would be qualified for a lona and if so which loans.
-Then the application will finish with creating a CSV file of all the loans a user is qualified for so they may easily view and share the results.
+Then the application will finish with creating a CSV file, `save_csv.csv`, of all the loans a user is qualified for so they may easily view and share the results.

 ---